-Markers warn of progressive kidney problems after heart surgeryMarch 1st, 2012 in Diseases, Conditions, Syndromes /
+Markers warn of progressive kidney problems after heart surgeryMarch 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Blood and urine markers can indicate which patients with an abrupt kidney injury following heart surgery will experience progressive kidney problems, according to a study appearing in an upcoming issue of the Journal of the American Society Nephrology (JASN).
 Testing for these markers soon after surgery could help doctors protect the health of patients' kidneys.